peldhose/Cowin-vaccine-availability-checker/README.md

 # hospital-availability-checker
-co win hosptal availability checker with pincode search n beeper - for personal purpose
+co win hosptal availability checker with pincode search n beeper - Hobby project.

+I made this because, it became very hard for somebody to book for the slot on any hospital.i tried my best on pressing mobile screens for half a day for getting a slot,but slot comes n vanishes like flipkart deal.. so i decided to make a checker to automate checking process

 Requirements to  install